The Best Peptides for Weight Loss: A Science-Backed Guide

 Tirzepatide (Mounjaro, Zepbound)

 Illustration showing a dual-agonist peptide activating two different receptors on a cell, creating a synergistic effect.
+Two colored keys representing the peptide ligands are shown fitting into two different receptors on the surface of a cell, which is glowing with radiating lines.

 • 76% more likely to achieve 5% weight loss compared to semaglutide